 Course #: 08818 Credits: 2 PEIMS #: 13005250 Grades: 12 In Practicum in Construction Technology, students will be challenged with the application of gained knowled dge and skills from Construction Technology I and II.
-In many cases students will be allowed to work at a job (paid or unpaid) outside of school or be involved in local projects the school h as approved for this class.
-Prerequisites: Construction Technology II, Electrical l Technology
+In many cas es students will be allowed to work at a job (paid or unpaid) or utside of school or be involved in local projects the school h as approved for this class.
+Draraguisitas: Construction Technology II.
+Floatrical Technology

-II, or Mill and Cabinetmaking Technology
+Prerequisites: Construction Technology II, Electrical Technology II, or Mill and Cabinetmaking Technology

-Course #: 08958 PEIMS #: 12701305 This course provides opportunities for students learning experience that combines classroom paid business and industry employment experi This course provides opportunities for students learning experience that combines classroom paid business and industry employment experi Credits: 3 learning experience that combines classroom paid business and industry employment experi Grades: 11-12 prepares students with a variety of skills for a fa workplace.
-Career Preparation includes emp interview techniques, communication skills, fina budget activities, human relations, as well as jo related to a student's training station.
-Prerequisites: None instruction with ences and ast-changing loyability skills, job ancial and
+Career Preparation I Extended (EXCAREE1)Course #: 08958Credits: 3PEIMS #: 12701305Grades: 11-12This course provides opportunities for students to participate in a learning experience that combines classroom instruction with paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
+Career Preparation includes employability skills, job interview techniques, communication skills, financial and budget activities, human relations, as well as job-specific skills related to a student's training station.Prerequisites: None